Content creation pipeline

 Core workflow stages

-A content creation pipeline usually contains three main stages.
+A content creation pipeline usually contains three main stages, plus optional revision loops.
 In some systems these are separate agents.
 In others they are separate prompts or steps inside a larger orchestration flow.

-• Drafting stage: turns the original brief into a first version of the content.
+Turns the original brief into a first version of the content without forcing polish too early.

-• Editing stage: improves clarity, structure, tone, grammar, or other target qualities.
+Improves clarity, structure, tone, grammar, or other target qualities after the initial draft exists.

-• Review stage: checks whether the result actually meets the brief and is ready to publish or hand off.
+Checks whether the revised content actually meets the brief and is ready to publish or hand off.

 In more complex designs, the editing stage can be split into multiple passes.
 For example, tone editing and structure editing may be handled separately before the final review.